 Keen cyclist Matthew Berry was out for his regular training ride in Essex when, 32 miles in, he swerved to avoid a pothole and disaster struck.

 After Matthew attempted to avoid one pothole, he steered into another and hurtled over his handlebars, landing heavily on his face.
-Our Crew were dispatched and set about stabilising Matthew, before airlifting him to Romford Hospital.
+Our Critical Care Team were dispatched and set about stabilising Matthew, before airlifting him to Romford Hospital.

 A few days of unconsciousness followed and Matthew suffered a brain injury, cheekbone damage, and nerve damage which would affect his right eye.
 After seven weeks, Matthew returned to work and (finally) set up his indoor bike.